Floobits/floobits-vim/README.md

 # Floobits Vim Plugin

-## Development status: not at all working yet.
-Stay tuned.
+## Development status: Extremely buggy.
+Do not use.
+Check back in a couple weeks.

 ## Installation